jguida941/contact-suite-spring-react/README.md

 - Uses `AuthenticationManager` for credential verification and `JwtService` for token generation.
 - Duplicate username/email checks via `UserRepository` methods.
 - Exposes `GET /api/auth/csrf-token` so the SPA can fetch the `XSRF-TOKEN` value for double-submit protection now that JWTs live in HttpOnly cookies.
+- Uses a dedicated `app.auth.cookie.secure` configuration property (overridable via `APP_AUTH_COOKIE_SECURE`/`COOKIE_SECURE`) so the auth cookie can be forced to Secure=true in production without conflating it with the servlet session cookie settings.

 ### Auth Endpoint Summary
 | Endpoint | Method | Description | Success | Errors |